openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 Some Haxe externs support Lime out of the box, like [haxe-simple-peer](https://github.com/ixiagames/haxe-simple-peer).
 You just include it with `<haxelib name="simple-peer" />` and that's all.
 This works because it has an [_include.xml_](../../project-files/xml-format/#includexml) file with a `<dependency />` tag so Lime knows how to include the external _simplepeer.min.js_ file.

+## Advanced Configuration

+The `<config:html5 />` element in your [_project.xml_](../../project-files/xml-format/) file is used to specify advanced configuration options for HTML/JS.
+For a complete list of these advanced option, see [Config Values: HTML5](../../project-files/xml-format/config/#html5).

 ## Forums

-If you encounter any problems when setting up Lime for HTML5, please visit the [forums](http://community.openfl.org/c/help).
+If you encounter any problems when setting up Lime for HTML5, please visit the [forums](http://community.openfl.org/c/help) or [Discord](https://discord.gg/tDgq8EE).